Jahia/jcontent/README.md

 - `id` is a unique identifier
 - `priority` defines in a list of action the order to display actions
-- `component` is the registered action to use
+- `component` is the registered component to use
 - `call` is the function to execute when the action is triggered
 - `icon` is the icon for the action (not implemented yet)
 - `target` is the location id where this action should be displayed